mohammadzainabbas/SDM-Lab-3/README.md

 `ABOX` is the data instance layer.
 You create instance via triplets (`subject` `predicate` `object`) format.
 You basically tells which instance of data belongs to which atomic concept.
 And how it is linked to another instance of data.

+So, when you have your _TBOX_ and _ABOX_ on top of _Knowledge graph_, you basically have `Ontology`.
+And you can unlock many amazing possibilities to query the data etc.

 ---

 <a id="dataset" />